Joesenny/thecontainer/src/posts/tailwind.md

 ---
 title: Unleashing the Power of Tailwind CSS
-description: A Comprehensive Guide to Getting Started with Tailwind CSS
+description: A Guide to Getting Started
 date: '2023-07-10'
 categories:
     - CSS